Local scale invariance and robustness of proper scoring rules: Introduction

-In this work, we will define and analyze properties for average scoring rules in the case of varying predictability, by examining differently scaled observations and predictions.
 One of our main results is to propose a method for standardizing proper scoring rules in a way so that they remain proper.
-More specifically, the main contribution of this work is twofold: \begin{enumerate} \item[(i)] We introduce two properties of scoring rules which are important if average scores are used for model selection: Local scale invariance and robustness.
-We show that popular scoring rules such as the CRPS, mean square error (MSE), and mean absolute error (MAE) lack both of these properties and illustrate why this can be a problem through several examples and applications in spatial statistics, regression modeling, and finance. \item[(ii)] We derive a new class of proper scoring rules that maintain the good properties of the CRPS, such as easy-to-use expressions that facilitate straight-forward Monte Carlo (or ensemble) approximations of the scores in cases when the density of the model is unknown.
-Among these new proper scoring rules, which can be seen as a generalization of the proper kernel scores \citep{dawid2007geometry}, we show that there are some special cases which are scale invariant and some that are robust, which solves the problems encountered in the above-mentioned applications. \end{enumerate} An example of a new proper scoring rule from the proposed class is the scaled CRPS (SCRPS) defined through
+More specifically, the main contribution of this work is twofold: \begin{enumerate} \item[(i)] We introduce two properties of scoring rules which are important if average scores are used for forecast evaluation: Local scale invariance and robustness.
+We show that popular scoring rules such as the CRPS, he Hyv{\"a}rinen score, the mean square error (MSE), and mean absolute error (MAE) lack both of these properties and illustrate why this can be a problem through several examples and applications in spatial statistics, regression modeling, and finance. \item[(ii)] We derive a new class of proper scoring rules that maintain the good properties of the CRPS, such as easy-to-use expressions that facilitate straight-forward Monte Carlo (or ensemble) approximations of the scores in cases when the density of the model is unknown.
+Among these new proper scoring rules, which can be seen as generalizations of the proper kernel scores \citep{dawid2007geometry}, we show that there are some special cases which are scale invariant and some that are robust, which solves the problems encountered in the above-mentioned applications. \end{enumerate} An example of a new proper scoring rule from the proposed class is the scaled CRPS (SCRPS)

-where the second equality is obtained using the definition of the CRPS in \eqref{eq:crps_def}.
-Compared to CRPS, the SCRPS has the desirable property that the penalty of an incorrect prediction, $\E_{\P}\left[ |X-y| \right]$, is standardized by $\E_{\P,\P}\left[ |X-Y| \right]$.
-This means that if the prediction expects a large uncertainty, then the penalty of making a large error is down-weighted.
-This is essential for being locally scale invariant, which we show that the SCRPS is.
-Since the expectations used in CRPS and SCRPS are the same, one can compute them equally easy for ensemble forecasts, and in fact, from the second equality we see that we can compute the SCRPS for any distribution where we can compute the CRPS and its expectation.
-Thus, the SCRPS is relatively easy to compute for many standard distributions, and as an example we provide analytic expression for Gaussian distributions in Appendix~\ref{app:gauss}.